NamanSatish/namansatish.github.io/_projects/splang.md

 | 0:57 | `LESS`            | None         | Checks if the top element of the stack is less than the second top element and pushes the result.                                  |
 | 0:58 | `GREATER_EQUAL`   | None         | Checks if the top element of the stack is greater than or equal to the second top element and pushes the result.                   |
 | 0:59 | `LESS_EQUAL`      | None         | Checks if the top element of the stack is less than or equal to the second top element and pushes the result.                      |

+# Issues

+There is inconsistent conversion from duration_ms to displayed duration in the Spotify UI.
+For example, Sweet Home Alabama by Lynyrd Skynyrd is displayed as 4:43, but the duration_ms is 283800.
+When playing the song, it may initially flash 4:44 in the playback bar UI, but will then change to 4:43.
+Different times are displayed on the WebUI vs the CEF application.
+While timings were completely unpredictable in the WebUI, the CEF application was consistent with most songs, 89 of my randomly sampled songs successfully converted to the correct seconds value, however Sweet Home Alabama never achieved the correct seconds value.
+Splang may have recieved its v1.0 release, but it is clear the IDE is still in ongoing development.